 Length: 60 credit hours

-Tuition: $250 per credit hour, in-state, not including fees
+Tuition: $250 per credit hour, in-state, $15,000 estimated total program cost

 Program Overview:

 The M.S. in school counseling prepares practitioners for a career in K-12 counseling.
 Students complete core and specialization courses, and complete a 100 hour supervised practicum and two internships.
 Students can choose to complete the program as full or part-time students.
-North Carolina A&T is an established HBCU campus.

 North Carolina Central University